markbsigler/.dotfiles/README.md

 ### Automatic Path Detection

-The dotfiles automatically detect and configure paths for:
+The .dotfiles automatically detect and configure paths for:

 **macOS Paths:**